Born 1935, Athens, Greece. Graduated from Athens College, (a Greek-American school) 1954.

 1960-1963 he served in the Greek Navy.
 In quest of a job he ended up in advertising - as a copywriter.
 1965 he founded his own agency.
 After ten years it was one of the top five.
 It became well known not only for its marketing successes but also for its social and goodwill campaigns (like the "DD Library" and the "Remember Cyprus" sticker).
 In 1983 Nikos Dimou sold his agency and since then works as a free lance writer.

 He published his first book (poetry) in 1953.
-There are now sixty three titles of his, most still in print.
+There are now fifty three titles of his, most still in print.
 Essays, short prose, satire, philosophy, poetry, and political theory.
 Although he never wrote a novel, his books have sold well - they have been reprinted many times.
 Some have become best sellers.
 Especially his collection of aphorisms: «On the Unhappiness of being Greek» (38 printings).
 His latest books include an anthology from his work "50 years Nikos Dimou", his full autobiography "My Ways" ("Oi Dromoi mou") and a selection from his essays and political writings "Exercises in Freedom" ("Askiseis Eleftherias").

-Although he thinks his most important task is writing books, he has also worked in the media for over thirty years.
+Although he thinks his most important task is writing books, he has also worked in the media for over forty years.
 He was a columnist for the Sunday editions of leading Greek dailies («To Vima», «Kathimerini», «Eleutherotypia», «Ethnos») and magazines.
 He was also the first Greek writer to host television talk-shows on literary and ideological issues ("Dialogues" 1987, "Adventures in Ideas" 1992).
 He also created radio programmes.
 He has received two journalism awards: the Ipectsi (for Greek-Turkish friendship) and the Botsis.
 In 2008 he was elected “Journalist of the Year”.
 For his overall literary and philosophical work he has also received the "Mitropoulos" medal.
 Because of his non conformist attitude, he has had to resign 11 times from main media.